foustja/foustja.github.io/index.md

       <a href="https://wiki.techinc.nl/Polyhedrone">Polyhedrone</a> (which I
       had the pleasure of seeing in Black Rock City in 2017), and
       <a href="https://www.solcrusher.com/">Solcrusher</a> (seen at Luminata at Green Lake Park
-      in Seattle several years ago); these are both much more ambitious projects and are interesting to learn about.
+      in Seattle several years ago); both are much more ambitious projects and interesting to learn about.
     </p>
     <!--<footer>-->